People with Disabilities, UConn Policy Statement:

 Storrs, CT 06269-4174

-- Once the online registration process is complete, you will be assigned to a Disability Service Provider (DSP).
+- Once the online registration process is complete, you will be assigned to a Disability Service Professional (DSP).
 Your DSP will work with you for the duration of your program at UConn regarding accommodation requests.
 Once assigned to a DSP, you will receive an email from CSD-MyAccess with your DSP’s name and contact information.
 Call the CSD at (860) 486-2020 to schedule an appointment (either in-person or over the phone) with your DSP to discuss your request for accommodations.

 - You will receive an email notification from your DSP regarding the outcome of your request for accommodations.